devilJhackz/Vehicle_Num_Plate_Detection/README.md

 # Vehicle_Num_Plate_Detection
-This model helps in number plate detection and the inference graph is generated
+This model helps in number plate detection and the inference graph is generated as the result

 ## Requirements
-> Python 3
+- Python 3.6
->
+- Keras
+- Tensor flow
+- pytesseract
+- opencv
+- numpy

 ## Steps
 1. Clone the repository